tomasreimers/axolotl/README.md

  science is important*.
  - `learn_touches.py`: This learns what samples are touches.
  - `learn_location.py`: This learns the location for samples of touches.
+ - `stats.py`: Runs both learn_touches and learn_location on all samples and
+ reports statistics.

 This can all be run with python with the current working directory set to the root directory of this repository.